abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 I noticed the following properties of those captchas:

-- The letters are a little bit skewed
+- The characters are randomly skewed or rotated slightly
-- The letters are perfectly separable (i.e., no overlapping characters)
+- The characters are perfectly separable (i.e., no overlapping characters)
-- The letters are limited to this list: `2345678ABDEFHJMNQRTYabcdefhijkmnpqrstuvwxyz`
+- The characters are only limited to this list of 43 characters: `2345678ABDEFHJMNQRTYabcdefhijkmnpqrstuvwxyz`

-Now, why didn't I use [Tesseract](https://tesseract-ocr.github.io/)?
+Now, why didn't I use [Tesseract OCR](https://tesseract-ocr.github.io/) (a very good open-source OCR program)?
 Well, I tried it at first, but I found the result to be too inaccurate to be acceptable.
 In many cases, Tesseract couldn't even accurately predict how many characters there are in the image.

 ## Building the training data

-I wrote a little script for downloading the captcha image from the website, and used it to download 398 captcha images.
-Then, I manually renamed each file to be equal to the content of the image, like so:
+As many of you already know, training a machine learning model requires a lot of data, especially for a DNN model.
+So, I wrote a python script to download a bunch of captcha images from the website.
+In the end, I end up with 398 images, which I then proceed to **rename manually** so that each file name is equal to the content of the image, like so:

 ![Captcha image files](/img/dnn-captcha/captcha-dl-02.png)